SRI Education’s disability and inclusion program is serving millions of students and their families

 Our disability and inclusion program for education

-Disability inclusion is an integral component of the education ecosystem.
-More than 7 million students in the United States have been identified with disabilities, and most of those students learn in general education classrooms.
-Despite decades of advocacy for disability rights, students with disabilities continue to experience educational barriers that challenge their ability to thrive in classrooms and communities.
+Inclusive education is an integral component of schooling in the United States.
+More than 7 million students in the United States qualify for special education services, and most of those students spend at least part of their school day in general education classrooms.
+Despite decades of advocacy for disability rights, students with disabilities continue to experience barriers that challenge their ability to thrive in their schools and communities.
 To overcome these barriers, educators and providers need the knowledge and tools to create inclusive and equitable environments that optimize learning outcomes for their students.

-So how does SRI Education help our partners achieve these goals?
-Our disability education researchers and technical assistance providers apply their deep content knowledge and methodological expertise to produce relevant and usable findings from rigorous studies, resources that educators can use across disability categories and age ranges, and new and innovative tools such as robotics and augmented reality to increase access and inclusion in schools.
-SRI Education’s mission is to advance disability inclusion and reduce barriers, recognizing that evidence-based approaches that promote successful outcomes for students with disabilities will yield insights and provide opportunities that support all diverse learners.
+SRI Education’s disability education researchers and technical assistance providers apply their deep content knowledge and methodological expertise to produce relevant and usable findings from rigorous studies, resources that educators can use across disability categories and age ranges, and new and innovative tools such as robotics and augmented reality to increase access to challenging content for students with disabilities.

 Students who feel greater self-determination – the attitudes and abilities to act as a causal agent and make independent choices – tend to do better as they transition to life outside of secondary school.

 Supporting Students With Significant Cognitive Disabilities and Support Needs as They Transition from High School

 Researchers from SRI International and the University of Oklahoma are collaborating to create a new assessment tool to help educators ensure that students with significant cognitive disabilities (or extensive support needs) leave high school with the skills they need to be successful.